What is The Seattle 2030 District?

 How do you collect performance information?

-Property owners and managers record their energy and water use in an Energy Start Portfolio Manager account.
-They grant The Seattle 2030 District read-only access to this account.
+Property owners and managers record their energy and water use in an ENERGY STAR Portfolio Manager account.
+They grant the Seattle 2030 District read-only access to this account.
 We do not share this information in an identifiable way without a property owner or property manager’s express permission.

 If we anonymously share water, energy and transportation information, how do we know this is secure?
 Who sees this data?